buddha216g/Computer-Vision/001-Computer_Vision_Intro.md

  - An image is a matrix of pixels whose values range from 0 (dark) to 255 (white)

- - Since lanes are white markings on the road, these matrices can be manipulated to filter out the irrelevant darker pixels
+ - Since lanes are white markings on the road, these matrices can be manipulated to filter out the irrelevant darker pixels as seen in the output below.

  <img src="https://github.com/buddha216g/Computer-Vision/blob/exercises/001-Color-Selection/color_select.jpg" width="400" height="200" >

+ However, this does not fully solve our problem, because you can see other white spots that are not lanes.